Sagada woven cloth

 What are the Routes to Take from Manila to Reach Sagada

-With its breath taking view, adventure tourism, affordable stays and local shopping experience, Sagada sure claims to be a really eventful getaway trip!
+With its breathtaking view, adventure tourism, affordable stays, and local shopping experience, Sagada is sure to be an eventful getaway!

 Written by Melo Villareal